 Step 1: Install Feedzy and activate your license

-To get started, you need to install both Feedzy Lite and Feedzy Pro.
+To get started, you need to install both Feedzy and Feedzy Pro.
 Feedzy Pro actually functions as an add-on, so it needs the free version to operate.

 Step 2: Enter your RSS feed source(s)